hemanth-nakshatri/Blood-Cancer-Detection/README.md

 # Blood-Cancer-Detection
-MATLAB and Python implementation to detect leukeamia
+MATLAB and Python implementation to detect leukemia